elliottmckee/rasaero_optimizer/README.md

 # Getting Started

-Clone this repo, setup your python environment as you wish, run the following to install dependencies:
+Clone this repo, setup your python environment as you wish, run the following (from the base directory) to install dependencies:
->pip install -r /path/to/requirements.txt
+>pip install -r requirements.txt